As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 Why Should You Invest in the Lego Porsche?

 You should invest in the Lego Porsche because it could become very valuable.
-As of September 2023, it costs $169.99 and could be resold for up to $195 in the right market.
-Even though it’s still in production, people are already paying over the retail price for it.
+As of September 2024, it costs $169.99 on the official Lego website.
+Its market price is now at $182.57 — this means you can resell it and enjoy a 6.9% increase from its original retail price.
+Even though it’s still in production, people are already paying more than the retail price for it because of its timeless appeal.
 Since most sets become more valuable every year after they retire, the Porsche’s worth will only go up.

 Like any other set, it is a good investment.
 However, it may be even more valuable than usual because it’s part of a collaboration.
 Lego worked closely with Porsche to create it, meaning it will attract more potential buyers.